Prepare for Teething

 Our Teething Powders are available in-store at Boots, Mothercare, ASDA, Superdrug and Well pharmacy – as well as a host of online retailers.
 You can find your nearest stockist here.

 Remember that your little one’s behaviour is a result of the discomfort they feel.
-Make sure to give them lots of attention and cuddles to make teething easier for both of you.
+Make sure to give them lots of attention and cuddles to make teething easier for all of you.

 We hope that these top tips will help to prepare you and your baby for teething.
 For more tips on how to address the symptoms of teething click here.